soniah/blog/content/posts/2011-08-02-setting-up-gitweb-on-your-ubuntu-workstation.md

 tags:
   - Git
 ---
-If you work in an IT environment, it&#8217;s nice to be able to quickly share some of your git repositories from your workstation, without setting up accounts and ssh keys ie using http.
+If you work in an IT environment, it's nice to be able to quickly share some of your git repositories from your workstation, without setting up accounts and ssh keys ie using http.

 <!--more-->

 Unfortunately, a lot of the posts out there on &#8220;how to setup Gitweb on Ubuntu&#8221; seem to make a meal of the whole process.
-I got it going after heading down a few dead-ends; here&#8217;s how I did it on Ubuntu 11.04 (Natty).
+I got it going after heading down a few dead-ends; here's how I did it on Ubuntu 11.04 (Natty).

 ## Basic Setup

-Let&#8217;s start with a simple git repository:
+Let's start with a simple git repository:

 <pre class="brush: bash; title: ; notranslate" title="">sudo aptitude install git-all apache2
 cd ; git init foo ; cd foo